 Getting Care While in a Clinical Trial

-If you are a patient at Group Health Medical Centers and have enrolled in one of our clinical trials, you will continue to receive care with your cancer care team.
+If you are a patient at Kaiser Permanente medical offices and have enrolled in one of our clinical trials, you will continue to receive care with your cancer care team.

 You will receive the same patient-centered quality of care, whether or not you participate in a study.